-Join us for one of our virtual information sessions, hosted weekly by Admissions staff.
-Interested in seeing the campus?
-RSVP for a tour!
-We also encourage you to explore the GSD through student work and the pages below to learn more about our degree programs, application requirements, student life, and financial aid.
+Join us for one of our virtual information sessions, which we host through both the GSD and SEAS.
+We also encourage you to explore MDE student work and the pages below to learn more about the program, application requirements, student life, and financial aid.
+Note: Even though MDE is collaborative between the GSD and SEAS, students apply through the GSD.

 Consideration will be given to applicants who are ready to tackle the world’s most complex challenges and:

-2. hold a degree in design, engineering, sciences, social sciences, or a related field; and
+hold a degree (a bachelor’s or equivalent degree) in design, engineering, sciences, social sciences, or a related field; and

 Applicants should have a broad set of interests and be ready to embrace studies in a fast-paced, interdisciplinary setting that relies heavily on collaboration.
 In addition to a portfolio, applicants will be required to submit a brief essay that describes their interest in addressing complex human problems, their particular domain of interest, and how they will utilize this degree to achieve their goals.